-A studio exploration of the spatial properties of color through use of acrylic and oil paint.
-Students work from a variety of subjects as they investigate technical and conceptual issues from both historical and contemporary perspectives.
-Readings, discussions on theory, and visits to local galleries complement studio activities.
-Prerequisite: Any 1000-level Fine Arts course (Studio Art majors must take ART 1424).
+An applied studio exploration of the spatial properties of color/color theory through the use of water-based paint.
+Students will work from a variety of subjects as they investigate technical and conceptual issues from both historical and contemporary perspectives.
+Additionally, they will be exposed to a wide range of both western and non-western artists working with color, along with the personal and cultural motivations that influence their works.
+Critical readings and viewings, guest artists and visits to local galleries will complement studio activities.
 IV